matrix-org/rust-synapse-compress-state/README.md

 ## Auto Compressor skips chunks when running on already compressed room

-If you delete the `state_compressor_state` or `state_compressor_progress` tables from the database, the compressor will attempt to compress from the start again.
-With certain config options, this will lead to lots of warnings of the form: `The compressor tried to increase the number of rows in ...`
+If you have used the compressor before, with certain config options, the automatic tool will produce lots of warnings of the form: `The compressor tried to increase the number of rows in ...`

-To fix this ensure that the chunk_size is set to at least the L1 level size (so if the level sizes are "100,50,25" then the chunk_size should be at least 100).
+To fix this, ensure that the chunk_size is set to at least the L1 level size (so if the level sizes are "100,50,25" then the chunk_size should be at least 100).

-Note: if the level sizes being used when rerunning are different to when run previously this may lead to less efficient compression and thus chunks being skipped.
+Note: if the level sizes being used when rerunning are different to when run previously this might lead to less efficient compression and thus chunks being skipped, but this shouldn't be a large problem.

 ## Compressor is trying to increase the number of rows